chostudio/chostudio/README.md

-### Hi there! 👋

-- 🔭 I’m currently a computer science student
+### Hi I'm Chris!
+I'm a computer science student looking to become a developer! 👋

-- 🌱 I’m learning how to code a video game
+- 🌱 I’m currently learning how to code a video game
 - ⚡ Fun fact: I like to create 3D art in my spare time

+## Connect with my Linkedin:
 <a href="https://www.linkedin.com/in/chris-ho-/">
   <img align="left" alt="Abhishek's LinkedIN" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />
 </a>
+## Languages and Tools:

 <!--
 **chostudio/chostudio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Add Resume Link Button
-Add portfolio Link button
+Add Resume Link Button & send to online host copy no need download Add portfolio Link button